- Download our Moving to Budapest Guide (PDF)

-Here are some of the most popular events in Hungary's bustling capital city.
+Here are some of the most popular annual events in Hungary's bustling capital city.

 Gluttonous Thursday (February or March)

 Budapest Spring Festival (March to April)

-This internationally renowned cultural festival takes over Budapest for two weeks at the end of every March.
-Events and activities during the Budapest Spring Festival include jazz, opera and orchestral performances, not to mention dancing events, a chess festival and a designated day of puppetry for the children.
+This internationally renowned cultural festival takes over Budapest for two weeks at the end of March every year.
+Festivities and activities during the Budapest Spring Festival include jazz, opera and orchestral performances, not to mention dancing events, a chess festival and a designated day of puppetry for the children.

 Craft beer enthusiasts will love this Budapest festival, which celebrates the intricacy and variation of their favourite beverage.
 Expats attending the event should be sure to sample ‘Korty’, a Hungarian speciality beer that is rarely available on tap.
 Known locally as Főzdefeszt, the festival also attracts a variety of street food stalls, so expats will be able to complement their brews with a tasty meal.

 State Foundation Day Celebrations (August)

-The anniversary of Hungary's statehood is celebrated with a literal bang on 20 August each year as a huge fireworks display takes place over the Danube River.
-This gorgeous display can be viewed from all over the city, but is best seen from alongside the river, from Gellért Hill near the Citadel, or even from the river itself, as special fireworks cruises are offered.
+Hungary's annual statehood celebrations take place on 20 August each year, and they are marked with a literal bang, as a huge fireworks display takes place over the Danube River.
+This gorgeous display is visible from all over the city, but is best seen from alongside the river, from Gellért Hill near the Citadel, or even from the river itself, as special fireworks cruises are offered.
 The celebrations begin on 19 August (the day before the fireworks) with music concerts and food stalls galore.
 The festivities include magnificent processions and a breathtaking air show during the daytime before the fireworks begin after dark.

 Sweet Days Chocolate Festival (September to October)

 Every September, Budapest caters for those with a sweet tooth with this festival of all things chocolate.
-Sweet Days involves a variety of chocolate companies presenting their range of products, as well as activities for the kids and chocolate-making courses for adults.
+Sweet Days involves a variety of chocolate companies presenting their range of products, as well as kids' activities and chocolate-making courses for adults.

 Café Budapest Contemporary Arts Festival (October)